amethyst/specs/docs/tutorials/src/12_tracked.md

 # `FlaggedStorage` and modification events

-In most games you will have many entities, but from frame to frame there will usually be components that will only need to updated when something related is modified.
+In most games you will have many entities, but from frame to frame there will usually be components that will only need to be updated when something related is modified.

 To avoid a lot of unnecessary computation when updating components it